swent-epfl/public/bootcamp/deliverables/B3/4-GoogleMaps.md

 > Some tests use the Firebase emulator.
 > Make sure to start it first by running `firebase emulators:start` in your terminal.

 As in B1, you will need to attach test tags to your UI components to pass our tests.
-All required test tags are defined in the `MapScreenTestTags` objects.
+Use `MapScreenTestTags.GOOGLE_MAP_SCREEN` (and any other Compose tags from the Figma testing mockup) with `Modifier.testTag(...)`.
 Check [Figma Testing mockup](https://www.figma.com/design/IDm3NGS988Myo01P0Wa0Cr/TO-DO-APP-Mockup-FALL?node-id=11716-2639) to see where each tag should be placed.

-Finally, make sure that your app builds the signature check files.
+> [!NOTE]
+> `MapScreenTestTags.getTestTagForTodoMarker(todoId)` looks like the other helpers, but android-maps-compose `Marker` has **no** Compose `Modifier`.
+Its `tag` parameter is the native Google Maps marker tag (e.g. for `onClick`), not a Compose semantics test tag—`onNodeWithTag` will never find it.
+Our public/staff Maps tests do **not** use that helper; they check todos/locations via the repository.
+If you write your own tests, assert markers the same way (or via UI state), not with `onNodeWithTag(getTestTagForTodoMarker(...))`.

+Do not edit anything under `sigchecks/`.
+Keep the provided signatures so `SignatureChecks` still compiles.

 ---